Joao208/v2-twitter/README.md

 #### Create new Tweet

-🚨 For post/create new Tweet is necessary oauth login and write access 🚨 For create new tweet: all parameters and fields can be consulted [https://developer.twitter.com/en/docs/twitter-api/fields](here)
+🚨 For post/create new Tweet is necessary oauth login and write access 🚨 <br>
+For create new tweet: all parameters and fields can be consulted [here](https://developer.twitter.com/en/docs/twitter-api/fields)

 ```js
 twitter